WebAssembly/extended-name-section/README.md

 This repository is a clone of [github.com/WebAssembly/spec/](https://github.com/WebAssembly/spec/).
-It is meant for discussion, prototype specification and implementation of a proposal to extend the name section with names for labels, types, tables, memories, and globals.
+It is meant for discussion, prototype specification and implementation of a proposal to extend the name section to support all productions that support identifiers in the text format.

-See the [overview](proposals/extended-name-section/Overview.md) for a summary of the proposal, and a rendering to HTML of the updated spec [here](https://www.scheidecker.net/2019-07-08-extended-name-section-spec/).
+See the [overview](proposals/extended-name-section/Overview.md) for a summary of the proposal, and the [modified spec](https://webassembly.github.io/extended-name-section/core/) for details.

 You can find some past discussion in the design repo:
 * https://github.com/WebAssembly/design/pull/1064